eclipse-iceoryx/iceoryx2/FAQ_ICEORYX_DEVS.md

 ## Tests marked with `#[should_panic]` attribute do not panic in release builds

-This usually happens when the panic is triggert via a `debug_assert` macro.
+This usually happens when the panic is triggered via a `debug_assert` macro.
 This macro is not active when the `-C debug-assertions` flag is not set, which is the case for release builds.
 To fix this problem, just add a `#[cfg(debug_assertions)]` to the test.